 \begin{corollary} Let $G$ be a finitely generated group acting properly and cocompactly on a contractible polyhedral complex $X$, with finitely many orbits in each dimension, and endowed with the $1$-skeleton weighting.
 If the integral polyhedral chain complex, $C_n(X;\Z)$, admits $\B'$ bounded weighted Dehn functions and $\B$ is a right $\B'$-class, then the Frechet completion $\B C_n(X;\C)$ gives a continuous resolution of $\C$ over $\BG$.
 In particular if $C_n(X;\Z)$ admits polynomially bounded weighted Dehn functions, so does $C_n(X;\C)$. \end{corollary}

-\underbar{\bf Remarks} \begin{itemize} \item It is a result due to Gersten that for finitely-presented groups, the first algebraic and first geometric Dehn functions are equivalent.
+\underline{\bf Remarks} \begin{itemize} \item It is a result due to Gersten that for finitely-presented groups, the first algebraic and first geometric Dehn functions are equivalent.
 However, in dimensions greater than one, it is not at all clear if such a relation persists even when both types are defined.
 The one case in which one can prove an equivalence is when there is a $G-HF^{\infty}$ model for $EG$ admitting an appropriate ``coning'' operation in all dimensions with explicitly computable bounds on the number and weights of the simplices used in coning off a simplex of one lower dimension (such is the case when $G$ is asynchronously combable - see below). \item For finitely generated groups, word-hyperbolicity is equivalent to having $d_G^1$ bounded by a linear function.
 Hyperbolic groups provide interesting phenomena in the context of Dehn functions.
 A prime example is the isoperimetric gap.